Lightfoot bids tearful farewell to fifth floor of City Hall, but not people of Chicago: ‘My work is not done’

 ‘She really has done good things’

-Some in the audience, such as the Rev. Michael Pfleger, thought the mayor did a good job highlighting her administration’s accomplishments.
+Some in the audience, such as the Rev. Michael Pfleger, pastor of St. Sabina Catholic church, thought the mayor did a good job highlighting her administration’s accomplishments.

-Larry Huggins, founder of Riteway-Huggins Construction, Inc., said if the mayor had given a similar speech during her reelection campaign she might have fared better.
+Larry Huggins, founder of Riteway-Huggins Construction, said that if the mayor had given a similar speech during her reelection campaign she might have fared better.

 “She talked about all of the things she’s done for the city, and she really has done good things,” Huggins said.
 “I think at the end of the day she’s going to be remembered as a very effective mayor.

 “They’re going to forget about whether or not she was an angry mayor.
-I think all of that goes away when people really look at what she has truly done for the city.”
+I think all of that goes away when people really look at what she has truly done for the city,” said Huggins.

 Pfleger said much was made of Lightfoot’s “rough and tough” personality.